jmcollin78/versatile_thermostat/documentation/en/over-valve.md

 ## Configuration

+First, configure the main settings common to all _VTherms_ (see [main settings](base-attributes.md)).
-Click on the "Underlying Entities" option from the menu, and you will see this configuration page, you should add the `number` entities that will be controlled by VTherm.
+Then, click on the "Underlying Entities" option from the menu, and you will see this configuration page, you should add the `number` entities that will be controlled by VTherm.
 Only `number` or `input_number` entities are accepted.

 ![image](images/config-linked-entity3.png)